How to Coddle Eggs (Includes Recipes)

 Scatter the cress over the mozzarella slices and serve with a freshly coddled egg.

 Instead of mozzarella cheese, you may wish to use a grated/shredded hard cheese such as cheddar.
 In this instance, try mixing it with some finely chopped onion and dried sage, prior to placing it on the bread.

 Coddled Egg Lunch Recipe Ideas

 Coddled eggs are not just for breakfast and can easily be made to form a part of a tasty, light lunch or snack.

 Coddled eggs go extremely well with smoked salmon.
-This incredibly simple salad is merely a few slices of oak smoked Scottish salmon on some fresh rocket leaves and serving this dish with a fork and teaspoon allows the differing tastes to be enjoyed in perfect combination.
+This incredibly simple salad is merely a few slices of oak-smoked Scottish salmon on some fresh rocket leaves and serving this dish with a fork and teaspoon allows the different tastes to be enjoyed in perfect combination.
 If you have access to them, Scottish oatcakes would be excellent with this dish but bread is again a perfect accompaniment.

 Thank you for your visit to this page and for your time spent reading through it.
 Any comments or feedback which you have may be left in the space provided below.